 Another beach that’s a must-visit for nature lovers is Boulders Beach in South Africa.
 Just like New Zealand’s Koekohe, Boulders Beach itself isn’t particularly unusual…it’s the residents who are special.

-Boulders is likely to be the most crowded beach on this list – but, thankfully, it’s not crowded with tourists!
-This beach is home to thousands of endangered African penguins, and it’s one of the only places in the world where you can get up close to them.
+Boulders is likely to be the most crowded beach on this list – but, thankfully, it’s not crowded with tourists… This beach is home to thousands of endangered African penguins, and it’s one of the only places in the world where you can get up close to them.
 Seeing these cute, curious birds waddle across the sand is a once-in-a-lifetime experience.

 The beach is a protected area, and you have to pay an entry fee (about £8), which goes toward conservation.
 The boardwalks are specifically designed for penguin viewing, and are intended to keep people away from the birds’ breeding grounds.
-The beach is named for the giant granite boulders that speckle the white sand, and these smooth rocks will make sure your photos are even more impressive.
+The beach is named for the giant granite boulders that speckle the white sand, and these smooth rocks will make your photos even more impressive.

 Get a great deal on your next holiday